Teacher Preparation and Recertification

 The Educator Preparation Institute (EPI) provides a competency-based program that offers an individual with a Bachelor’s degree in a discipline other than education the preparation to become a classroom teacher in Florida.
 Participants who demonstrate mastery of the Florida Educator Accomplished Practices and present passing scores on all sections of the Florida Teacher Certification Exams will be awarded a Certificate of Completion.
 The program requirements designated by an EPI prefix provide institutional credit, are not transferable to an upper-division institution, and do not count toward any degree.
 Program acceptance is required for participation in the EPI.

-To be considered for enrollment in the Educator Preparation Institute (EPI) program, participants must possess a Bachelor’s degree from a regionally accredited institution, and a Statement of Status of Eligibility from the Florida Department of Education (FLDOE), and have passed the General Knowledge Test (GKT) teacher certification exam.
+To be considered for enrollment in the Educator Preparation Institute (EPI) program, participants must possess a Bachelor’s degree or higher from an accredited institution, have a 2.5 overall grade point average in the individual's major field of study, a Statement of Status of Eligibility from the Florida Department of Education (FLDOE), and have passed the General Knowledge Test (GKT) teacher certification exam.
 The eligibility statement must be presented with the EPI application.
 Participants cannot begin EPI coursework until a valid Statement of Eligibility has been submitted to the EPI office.
 If the Statement of Eligibility expires while the participant is enrolled in the EPI program, the participant will not be permitted to continue taking EPI courses until a copy of the renewed valid eligibility statement is provided to the EPI office.

 For further admission information and enrollment session dates, please visit the EPI Website at valenciacollege.edu/epi.